frochet/jobUCL2013/QCM/network/Qcm-network-1.rst

   consider that all message sending by B and E are lost.
 B and E will have the count to infinity problem when receiving distance vector by A and D respectively.

+  .. class:: comment

+        The link between D and E must also fail. without this fail, the network can eventually recover for any succesion of events.

 - links A-B, C-E and D-E must fail then both B and E notice the failures exactely at the same time.
 The count to infinity problem begin when B and E start to exchange distance vector.

+  .. class:: comment

+        if B and E notice the failures at the same time, the count to infinity problem can't occur.
+The distance vector sent will have infinity value for unreachables routers.

 Question 7.
 Link State Routing